sebivenlo/esd-2024-nixos-container/practical/README.md

 ```

 This command tells Docker to launch a shell (`/bin/sh`) when the container runs, enabling interactive use or further command execution.
+Alternatively, you could also configure to launch a in the flake preconfigured service, like gitlab on a specific port or the cowsay command form our example.

 ---